Putin refuses to expel US diplomats, looks to Trump - Nigeria Today

 The move came after years of bad blood with Putin that has seen Washington slap sanctions on Moscow over its interference in Ukraine and Syria.

-In response to the alleged hacks, dubbed “Grizzly Steppe” by US officials, Obama announced penalties against Russia’s military and domestic intelligence agencies, and gave the 35 suspected “intelligence operatives” 72 hours to leave.
+In response to the alleged hacks, dubbed “Grizzly Steppe” by US officials, Obama announced sanctions against Russia’s military and domestic intelligence agencies, and gave the 35 suspected “intelligence operatives” 72 hours to leave.

-The Kremlin said it is sending a special plane to fly diplomats and their families from the United States, following reports they are not able to purchase plane tickets at such short notice.

-Foreign ministry spokeswoman Maria Zakharova told Russian news agencies that 96 people would be leaving the US, but she declined to give details on their flight.

-US intelligence has concluded that the Kremlin ordered a hack-and-release of Democratic Party and Hillary Clinton campaign staff emails in a bid to put Republican real estate mogul Trump in the Oval Office.
+US intelligence concluded that the Kremlin had ordered a hack-and-release of Democratic Party and Hillary Clinton campaign staff emails in a bid to put Republican real estate mogul Trump in the Oval Office.

-Obama’s moves put him at odds with his successor, who has expressed admiration for Putin as well as a desire to improve ties with Russia.
+Obama’s moves have put him at odds with his successor, who has expressed his admiration for Putin and desire to improve ties with Russia.

 Trump said that while he believes the US should “move on to bigger and better things,” he would meet intelligence leaders next week for a briefing on the situation.

-Obama — who has also clashed with Trump over his Israel policy in recent days — pointedly stated that “all Americans should be alarmed by Russia’s actions”.
+Obama — who has also clashed with Trump over his Israel policy in recent days — has pointedly stated that “all Americans should be alarmed by Russia’s actions.”

 – ‘Unprecedented’ –

-It remains unclear whether Trump will move to roll back the sanctions, with many leading Republican lawmakers publicly warning him to stay tough on Putin.
+It remains to be seen whether Trump would move to roll back the sanctions against Moscow, with many leading Republican lawmakers publicly warning him to stay tough on Putin.

 Obama also linked the fresh sanctions to harassment of US diplomats in Moscow, which Washington described as “unprecedented” in the post-Cold War era.

-US officials, meanwhile, played down the impact sanctions against the GRU and the FSB could have on intelligence-sharing on issues like counterterrorism, saying cooperation was already limited.
+US officials played down the impact that sanctions against the GRU and the FSB could have on intelligence-sharing on issues like counterterrorism, saying cooperation was already limited.

-Both agencies will face penalties, along with GRU agency chief Igor Korobov and three of his deputies.
+Both agencies will face sanctions, along with GRU agency chief Igor Korobov and three of his deputies.

-The sanctions freeze any assets they may have in the United States and block US companies from doing business with them.
+The sanctions freeze any assets they may have in the United States and blocks US companies from doing business with them.

 The US government is also declassifying technical information on Russian cyber activity to help companies defend against future attacks.

-Obama also urged the US and its allies “to oppose Russia’s efforts to undermine” international norms and resist attempts to “interfere with democratic governance.”
+“The United States and friends and allies around the world must work together to oppose Russia’s efforts to undermine established international norms of behaviour and interfere with democratic governance,” Obama said.

-The remarks reflected concerns that Russia could target elections next year in France, Germany and the Netherlands.
+That reflects growing concerns that Russia could target upcoming elections in France, Germany and the Netherlands.

+The post Putin refuses to expel US diplomats, looks to Trump appeared first on The Independent Uganda:.

 Follow us on twitter @NigeriaTodayNG